 - Make sure to provide enough moisture to the soil and let it have a pH of 6.0 to 6.5.

 - Protect the growing seeds from birds and other pests.
-Cover the pot with plastic wrap for protection, which also seals moisture.
+Cover the pot with plastic wrap for protection, sealing the moisture.

 - As Kalanchoe has a brief juvenility period (up to eight pairs of leaves), it is wise to provide seedlings with night-breaking lighting until the end of March.